FAQs

 Check out our sample menu >>

 Our Division Directors work closely with our Director of Dining Services and families that have allergy or dietary needs as well as our health office to provide safe and appropriate meals for all participants.
 If your child has a food allergy or special dietary needs please be in touch with us before the summer.
-While we make every attempt to be a nut-safe program, SMS cannot guarantee a 100 percent nut-free environment.
+While we make every attempt to be a nut-safe program, St. Mark’s Summer cannot guarantee a 100 percent nut-free environment.

-SMS is located on the campus of St. Mark’s School in Southborough, Mass.
+St. Mark’s Summer is located on the campus of St. Mark’s School in Southborough, Mass.
 A Meet and Greet will be scheduled in the spring before camp begins.

 Though St. Mark’s is a residential high school during the school year, we invite visitors to put on their “camp goggles” as we tour our camp spaces and get a feel for St. Mark’s campus.
 See where your camper will check-in with their group each morning, eat lunch, play games, and engage in various activities.